-The Company has established a corporate credit card account for the payment of travel and corporate costs.
-An amount of \$50,076 (August 31, 2020 - \$15,062) held in a guaranteed investment certificate has been pledged as collateral for the maximum credit limit on this credit card account.
+The Company has established a corporate credit card account for the payment of certain field exploration, travel and corporate costs.
+An amount of \$50,790 (August 31, 2021 - \$50,076) held in a guaranteed investment certificate has been pledged as collateral for the maximum credit limit on this credit card account.